ComaszTyrulik/BasicCppSetup/README.md

 This repository contains a basic template for new projects with `C++17`, `CMake` and `Conan`.

 ### Motivation
 I had to deal with a lot of boilerplate when creating new C++ projects, and wanted to have all of it predefined.
 Moreover, I needed a way to easily manage project files in `CMake` and `Visual Studio`.
-I struggled a lot with Visual Studio's CMake support and couldn't get to work adding new files under right directories and updating files lists in `CMakeLists.txt` files at the same time.
+I struggled a lot with Visual Studio's CMake support and couldn't get to work adding new files under right directories and updating file lists in `CMakeLists.txt` files at the same time.
-So, I created a bunch of scripts which allow to quickly add/move/delete files from correct directories while keeping in synch both IDE's and CMake's files lists.
+So, I created a bunch of scripts which allow to quickly add/move/delete files from correct directories while keeping in synch both IDE's and CMake's file lists.

 ### How it works
-Project is split in two parts - CMake and Scripts.
+The project is split in two parts - CMake and Scripts.
 CMake part consists of all the `CMakeLists.txt` files, targets definitions, etc. Basically, the same stuff you would normally do for a CMake project.

 The center part of the scripts part are two files.
 The `scripts/config/scripts_config.yaml` and the `config/config.yaml` file.
-As their names imply, they contain scripts configuration.
+As their names imply, they contain scripts configurations.

 ### scripts_config.yaml
 This file contains absolute paths to the important files and directories for the scripts.